Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Photon and neutrino signals

 The results are shown in Figure~\ref{fig:nupred} (top panel) where we display the ratio of the neutrino flux obtained directly from Pythia to the neutrino flux derived from the Pythia photon flux.
 As one can see the agreement is excellent and so we can be confident in our simulations\footnote{We have calculated the functions $f_{\nu_j}$ by numerically integrating over the full matrix element for the decay, and show them in Figure~\ref{fig:gis}. }.
 We note that the photon flux extends to higher energies than the neutrino flux.
 This is expected since neutral pion decays into two photons, while the charged pion eventually produces four stable particles, reducing the available energy per neutrino.
 The kinematics associated with these two processes being different, the photon flux cannot be used to predict the neutrino flux up to the same energy; hence the mismatch between the cut-off locations in Figure~\ref{fig:nupred}.

 The accuracy of the relationship $g_{\pi^+} + g_{\pi^-} \simeq 2g_{\pi^0}$ can be seen from the blue line in Figure~\ref{fig:pionratios}, which shows the ratios of pion distributions resulting from $pp$ collisions at 500 TeV.
 This ensures a relationship between the photon and neutrino fluxes.
-Indeed, this connection is already hinted at by the observation that the energy density in cosmic neutrinos appears to be very close to the energy density of the extragalactic gamma ray flux \cite{Halzen2016}.

 Conversely, the fact that $g_{\pi^+} \neq g_{\pi^-}$ (red line in Figure~\ref{fig:pionratios}) leads to our net polarisation signal as well as a neutrino-antineutrino asymmetry.
 This is detectable in principle, since the $\nu$-nucleon and $\bar \nu$-nucleon cross sections differ by a small amount.
 However, astrophysical and detector uncertainties make this extremely difficult.
 The difference could be noticeable in the case of electron neutrinos thanks to the Glashow resonance at $E_{\bar\nu_e} = 6.3$ PeV.